Skip to Main Content

 For help finding data or statistics, start by contacting your subject librarian

-For help using R, introductory Python or SPSS, check out the Research Commons workshops and one-on-one consultations.
+For help using R, check out the Research Commons workshops and one-on-one consultations.

 For help managing your own research data, please see the Research Data Management guide.